Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Nashian game theory

 \subsection{Individual rationality}

-A broader (meaning, less restrictive) concept than the Nash equilibrium is that of individual rationality.
-Individual rationality has been known for a few decades in the context of a few theorems on repeated games commonly known as folk theorems\footnote{as a consequence, there is no clear person to whom to attribute credits for this solution concept}.
+A broader (meaning less restrictive) concept than the Nash equilibrium is that of individual rationality.
+Individual rationality has been known for a few decades in the context of a few theorems on repeated games commonly known as Folk theorems\footnote{As a consequence, this solution concept cannot be attributed to a specific person.}.

-Individual rationality is easiest to define negatively.
+It is easier to define individual rationality negatively.
 Let us assume that the strategies picked by all agents are known to all of them, and thus the complete strategy profile (outcome) reached by the game is known as well to all agents.
-If it is the case that, for one of the players, say, the row player, her payoff with this strategy profile is worse for her than \emph{all} of the payoffs on a different row, then this outcome is said not to be individually rational.
-Indeed, this player could have selected the strategy corresponding to this other row and would then have secured, with 100\% guarantee, a better payoff, so her initial choice was illogical.
+If, for one of the players (say the row player), her payoff with this strategy profile is worse for her than \emph{all} of the payoffs on a different row, then this outcome is said not to be individually rational.
+Indeed, this player could have selected the strategy corresponding to this other row and would then have secured, with a 100\% guarantee, a better payoff, so her initial choice was irrational.

-A Nash equilibrium is always individually rational.
-This follows directly from the fact that each agent's strategy is optimal given the other agent's strategies.

 A positive (equivalent, but more formal) definition of individual rationality is that a strategy profile is individually rational if it Pareto-dominates a virtual strategy profile made of all ``best worst payoffs'', that is, each player gets at least what they have the power to guarantee themselves by picking the strategy with the highest worst payoff, regardless of what the opponents do.
 Formally:

 \begin{definition}[individually rational strategy profile] a strategy profile $\overrightarrow\sigma$ is individually rational if

 \end{definition}